kendallroden/AKS-Demos/Azure-Files-CSI-Driver/README.md

 4. Let's validate the networking configuration for the storage account via the `Networking` tab via the left sidebar.
 A few noteable callouts:
    - Under the `Firewalls and virtual networks` tab on the top of the networking view, ensure you are only allowing access from `selected networks`.
    - Add your local IP address if you would like to allow access from your local machine

    ![StorageAccountNetworking](assets/StorageAccountNetworkView.png)

 5. Switch to the `Private endpoint connections` tab on the top of the page to create and/or verify the existence of a private endpoint for the Storage Account in the appropriate VNET and Subnet.

    1. Use the Subscription dropdown to select your **secondary subscription** in order to access the resource group holding the AKS Cluster and related networking components.
 The `Name` of the private endpoint is up to you.
-S

       ![PrivateEndpoint1](assets/PrivateEndpoint1.png)